Brexit: Theresa May Lays Out Her Plan For A Sharp Break With The EU

 But before any plan moves forward, the U.K.'s Parliament must approve it, as we have reported, along with the other 27 EU member nations and the EU Parliament.

-"Unless May does a complete U-turn from here, any hope of full single market access for post-E.U.
-Britain is more or less out of the question," Kallum Pickering, senior Britain economist at Berenberg Bank in London, told The New York Times.
+"Unless May does a complete U-turn from here, any hope of full single market access for post-EU Britain is more or less out of the question," Kallum Pickering, senior Britain economist at Berenberg Bank in London, told The New York Times.